Colophon

 We do not report trends.
 We do not report correlations.
 We report patterns that have survived falsification attempts across independent domains - surrogate testing, era-splitting, devil’s advocate review, mechanism plausibility checks - and that converge on a single explanatory mechanism from research traditions that did not know they were testing the same hypothesis.

 If that standard produces few results, that is the point.
-The 8.3% top-tier pass rate — 59 of 707 candidate signals reaching the highest confirmation tier — is not a failure of ambition.
+A top tier of only a small fraction of more than fifteen hundred candidate signals is not a failure of ambition.
 It is a calibration.
 Whewell’s own criterion was stringent precisely because easy confirmation is worthless.
 The signals that survive are worth reporting because most do not.

 The quality criterion does not distinguish between mainstream and heterodox sources.
 A finding that passes the eight-dimension framework is worth reporting regardless of whether the underlying question is fashionable or the source tradition is academically respectable.
 A finding that fails is not worth reporting regardless of how conventional its pedigree.
 The standard is the filter — not the field.